top of page

 Chronic Illness Management

-Chronic illness is hard enough on the body and especially if you are unaware how to manage your illness.
+Chronic illness is hard enough on the body and especially if you are unaware of how to manage your illness.

-Many who are chronically ill are unsure how to manage their chronic illness and without managing their illness it makes their living quality decline.
-The chronic pain, stress, brain fog and so much more causes the chronically ill to have to learn to "manage" their illness.
+Many who are chronically ill are unsure how to manage their chronic illness, and without managing their illness, it makes their quality decline.
+The chronic pain, stress, brain fog, and much more cause the chronically ill to have to learn to "manage" their illness.

 Chronic illness management looks different for everyone, which is why I created a list of websites to help those of you who are searching for guidance.